Canoe Trip Length: 5-6 Days

 From Alpine you’ll continue to Jasper Lake via a portage around a pretty waterfall that is emptying Jasper Lake into Alpine Lake.
 The flow of the water on this route is from west to east, so you’ll be traveling against the flow (however, the flow is not noticeable except for right at the portages.

-Jasper Lake offers northern pike and lake trout.
+Jasper Lake offers northern pike, smallmouth bass and lake trout.
 From Jasper you’ll continue west into Kingfisher Lake.
 Kingfisher is just a small lake, but can have some nice fishing below the rapids that empty into the lake from Ogish.

 Ogishkemuncie, is the Ojibwa word for “Kingfisher”.
 I don’t think it’s a coincidence how Kingfisher is the lake just to the east of Ogishkemuncie.
 The two are related by Ojibwa definition.
 Ogishkemuncie (pronounced “o-gish-keh-mun-see”) is simply referred to as Ogish for brevity’s sake.